 3. What should my MCAT study schedule include?

-• Choose your MCAT testing date
+• Choose your MCAT test date

 • Decide how many hours per week you can dedicate to study and create your timeline